gislaveds-kommun/mediabevararen/readme.md

 >
 >The values need also need to match the validation criteria in the default xsd file
 >
->You can change the defult xsd file while the program is running but the the metadata excel indata has to match.
+>You can change the defult xsd file while the program is running but then the metadata excel indata has to match the new xsd.
 >
 >***Default sample metadata colums***
+>
 >Organisation
 >
 >Arkivbildare